rayalan/binary-adages/content/discoverability-user-experience.md

 tags: user experience, system design, incentives
 status: published

-The other day I reached out to a top tier monitoring platform with a "peculiarity" about how one of their widgets performed.
+The other day I reached out to a top-tier monitoring platform with a "peculiarity" about how one of their widgets performed.
 In a fairly standard scenario, a particular widget behavior linked to the wrong dashboard -- yet everything about their documentation and dashboard interfaces suggested I was using the product in the expected way.

 For those not familiar with the industry, the first layer of customer service at such companies tends to be [ID-10T check](https://en.wikipedia.org/wiki/User_error): Is the power on?
 Did you read the documentation?
 Did you read all the documentation?
 Do you understand how the product is supposed to work?

-I'm not unsympathetic; I've asked and received my own fair share of question where the problem was user error and a basic Google search would have turned up the answer.
-My solution to having an extended back-n-forth with tier I support is to carefully write my questions with reproducible cases, expected behaviors, actual behaviors, and applicable documentation.
-Basically, a classic bug report, except instead of saying "This is a bug", I center the question around "How do I achieve the result I want?"
+I'm not unsympathetic; I've asked and received my own fair share of questions where the problem was user error and a basic Google search would have turned up the answer.
+My solution to having an extended back-and-forth exchange with tier I support is to carefully write my questions with reproducible cases, expected behaviors, actual behaviors, and applicable documentation.
+Basically, a classic bug report, except instead of saying "This is a bug," I center the question around "How do I achieve the result I want?"
 Usually this bypasses most of the prepared prompts and demonstrates sufficient knowledge of the product that my question gets immediately bumped to the system experts.

 So I did that here.
 I carefully linked to the widget in question.
 I showed the two different scenarios, one which worked as expected and the other of which completely didn't work.
 And I linked to the documentation and the UI, neither of which suggested the observed behavior was anything remotely like what I should expect.

-And I got reply describing an answer to a problem involving 404s (something I completely had not mentioned) and pointing me at some irrelevant documentation.
+And I got a reply describing an answer to a problem involving 404s (something I completely had not mentioned) and pointing me at some irrelevant documentation.
 In short, tier I either didn't read my question at all, or sent me back the standard response from some randomly selected keywords.

 Ugh.

-For the reader's amusement, when the system experts got back with me, they agreed that the behavior was undocumented, dysfunctional, and best all, already known by them.
+For the reader's amusement, when the system experts got back with me, they agreed that the behavior was undocumented, dysfunctional, and best of all, already known by them.
 Someday, improvements might be a priority on their roadmap.

 # Can we do better?